tooky/kosli-playground/README.md

 ## Attest the provenance of the Artifact in the CI pipeline

 - Most attestations need the Docker image digest/fingerprint.
-So we will start by making this available to all jobs.
+We will start by making this available to all jobs.
 - In [.github/workflows/alpha_main.yml](.github/workflows/alpha_main.yml)...
   - uncomment the following comments near the top of the `build-image:` job
   ```yml